tunmsk/nextgen-facebook/readme.txt

 	* Added a new NGFB_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 8.26.0 =

+2016/02/29 - This latest release includes style changes for the Tumblr button -- use the "Reload Default Styles" action button, on the Sharing Styles page, to reload the latest default sharing styles.

 = 8.25.4 =